 Simplicity and pureness

-There has to be another way, I thought.
-I started my travel, looking for fisheries that obtain the best fish while taking care of nature and the environment at the same time.
+I thought: there has to be another way.
+I started my journey, looking for fisheries that obtain the best fish while taking care of nature and the environment at the same time.

-Countless of fisheries, in Holland as well, do an amazing job.
-By not catching more fish than is healthy for the existence of the fish, with the right gear in the right season, they contribute to a sustainable future.
+Countless fisheries, in Holland as well, actually do an amazing job.
+By not catching more fish than is healthy for the fish population, with the right gear in the right season, they contribute to a sustainable future.
 All the people who work for those fisheries have one thing in common: a lifestyle that characterizes simplicity and pureness.
-With both legs on the ground.
+With both feet on the ground.

 Together with the fisheries